boldbi/boldbi-kubernetes/helm/docs/configuration.md

 ## Client Libraries

-The following are the client libraries used in Bold BI.
+The following are the client libraries used in Bold BI by default.

 ```console
 optionalLibs: 'phantomjs,mongodb,mysql,influxdb,snowflake,oracle,npgsql'